 This is by no means a full and comprehensive review of the A1, just some some random thoughts on various aspects of this new camera.

 My Favorite Features of the A1

 The ability to shoot with flash while using silent shutter.
-With the A9, I would shoot with silent shutter almost all of the time unless I’m using flash, and when I want to use flash I have to switch to mechanical shutter.
-I have a flash preset on the main dial to quickly make this (and other) changes, but there are still times when I’d like to be able to simply turn on the flash and add a bit of fill.
-Also, although the shutters in these cameras are rated for a whopping half a million actuations, further reducing the need to use the mechanical shutter will increase the lifespan.
+This is definitely what I was most looking forward to with the A1.
+With the A9, I would shoot with silent shutter almost all of the time unless I’m using flash, and when I wanted to use flash I would have to switch to mechanical shutter.
+I have a flash preset on the main dial to quickly make this change (along with others, such as switching to manual mode and a higher ISO, since that's my typical flash settings), but there are still times when I’d like to be able to simply turn on the flash and add a bit of fill while staying in my ambient light preset (with aperture priority and auto ISO).

 Quiet mechanical shutter.
 When I first powered up the A1, I fired off a few test shots in silent shutter mode, then switched to the mechanical shutter.
 Pushing the shutter release, I was dismayed to hear just a gentle sound that is best described as a soft knock (like the shutter mechanism was trying to actuate, but was stuck and was not actually moving), and figured the camera was defective.
-Took me a few moments to realize that the camera was in fact fine, and that’s just how quiet it is!
+Took me a few moments to realize that the camera was in fact fine, and that’s just how quiet the shutter is!
 I don't expect to use the mechanical shutter much, but it's nice to know how discrete it is if I do need it.

 Menu navigation is improved.
 This won’t have a huge impact, since with the A9 I simply put my most commonly used items in the “My Menu” section, but still, there were occasions when I did have to go hunt down some obscure, seldom used setting.